netdata/blog/content/posts/edge-monitoring-netdata.md

 **Where and how does analysis happen?** As I mentioned earlier, a lot of edge monitoring solutions aren't performing analysis on the edge.
 Instead, they're aggregating streaming data from remote edge devices in a centralized location and using that compute power to make insights about the data.
 But this could be creating latency between the collection of an abnormal event and the response, no matter how quickly the network can stream data to a cloud environment, analyze it, and send a response back to the edge.

 **How (and how quickly) can we respond to that analysis?** The timeline for collecting, analyzing, and responding to an unusual edge network event can range from a few milliseconds to hours.
 That's the difference between a *self-healing* infrastructure—more on that in a moment—and the harsh reality of a technician traveling out to the device to implement an in-person fix.
-Based on how essential the device is, and what kind of work it's helping perform, that time difference could cost an enterprise a lot of money or create a heap of dissatisfied customers.
+Based on how essential the device is, that time difference could cost an enterprise a lot of money or create a heap of dissatisfied customers.
 Most enterprises fall somewhere between these two extremes.
 They can administer edge devices remotely but still rely on centralized computing power to help them make decisions.
 If they had edge monitoring solutions in place, they could respond even faster.

 **How much will this cost?** Streaming and storing large volumes of data from a vast edge network in one cloud computing environment isn't going to come cheap.
 And that's just for storing data—any monitoring and analysis solutions will come at an additional cost.
 In many cases, these costs become so prohibitive as to restrict the granularity of data collection, which can let anomalies go unnoticed.